 In general a CD or a bond will have a specific amount of time that your investment must stay in place in order to get the promised return.

 Trying to withdraw early incurs penalties, so you don’t want to use a CD or a bond as a savings account.
-But that early withdrawal penalty allows them to pay out higher interest rates.
+But that early withdrawal penalty allows them to pay out slightly higher interest rates.

 Honestly, CDs are not much better than savings accounts.
 You can get a slightly higher rate, but I mean only slightly.
 So let’s ignore those for now because there are plenty of high yield savings accounts that pay out as much as CDs are right now.